6alaile/wBalaile.github.io/README.md

-# Windows XP template
+# Windows XP based website.

-Im creating an html template of windows xp try it by your self https://alhazacod.github.io/windowsxphtmltemplate/
+This repo contains cuztomized code based on a template built by @alhazacod The source code can be found at https://alhazacod.github.io/windowsxphtmltemplate/ should you wish to build your own project.